AP 3434 Responding to Sexual Harassment Under Title IX

 Cross-Examination

-Process Advisors may only ask relevant cross-examination and other questions of a Party or witness.
-Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a Complainant, Respondent, or witness answers a question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 The Decision-Maker need not provide a lengthy or complicated explanation in support of a relevance determination.
 If a Party or witness disagrees with a relevance determination, that individual has the choice of either (1) abiding by the Decision-Maker’s determination and answering the question or (2) refusing to answer the question.

-When the Decision-Maker makes a determination of responsibility or non-responsibility, the Decision-Maker will issue a written determination regarding responsibility, no later than 20 business days after the date that the hearing ends.
+The Decision-Maker will issue a written determination of responsibility no later than 20 business days after the conclusion of the live hearing.

-When making a determination regarding responsibility, a Decision-Maker will objectively evaluate all relevant evidence, including both inculpatory and exculpatory evidence.
+The Decision-Maker will objectively evaluate all relevant evidence, including both inculpatory and exculpatory evidence.
 A Decision-Maker may not make credibility determinations based on an individual’s status as a Complainant, Respondent, or witness.
 In evaluating the evidence, the Decision-Maker will use the preponderance of the evidence standard.
-Thus, after considering all the evidence it has gathered, RCC] will decide whether it is more likely than not that sexual harassment occurred.
+Thus, after considering all the evidence it has gathered, the Decision-Maker will decide whether it is more likely than not that sexual harassment occurred.

 The written determination will include: